Bellman filtering and smoothing for state-space models: Simulation studies

 \subsection{Design}

-We conduct a Monte Carlo study to investigate the performance of the Bellman filter for a range of data-generating processes (DGPs).
-Here we consider $10$ DGPs with linear Gaussian state dynamics~\eqref{DGP0.3}; the next section considers a model with nonlinear and degenerate state dynamics.
-The observation densities are listed in Table~\ref{table2b}, which also includes link functions, scores and information quantities.
-To avoid selection bias on our part, Table~\ref{table2b} has been adapted with minor modifications from \citet{koopman2016predicting}.
-In taking the DGPs chosen by these authors, we test the performance of the Bellman filter on an `exogenous' set of models.
+This section contains an extensive Monte Carlo study to investigate the performance of the Bellman filter for a range of data-generating processes (DGPs).
+I consider $10$ DGPs with linear Gaussian state dynamics~\eqref{DGP0.3}.
+(The empirical sections~\ref{section8} and~\ref{section9} consider high-dimensional and non-linear state dynamics, respectively.)
+The observation densities for this simulation study are listed in Supplement~\ref{sec:simulation}, which also includes link functions, scores and other quantities used by the Bellman filter.
+To avoid selection bias, these DGPs have been taken from \citet{koopman2016predicting}.
 While the numerically accelerated importance-sampling (NAIS) method in~\cite{koopman2015numerically,koopman2016predicting} has been shown to produce highly accurate results, the Bellman filter turns out to be equally (if not more) accurate at a fraction of the computational cost.

-We add one DGP to the nine considered in~\citet{koopman2016predicting}: a local-level model with heavy-tailed observation noise.
+I add one DGP to the nine considered in~\citet{koopman2016predicting}: a local-level model with heavy-tailed observation noise.
 While a local-level model with additive Gaussian observation noise would be solved exactly by the Kalman filter, the latter does not adjust for heavy-tailed observation noise.
-Although the Kalman filter remains the best linear unbiased estimator, the results below show that the (nonlinear) Bellman filter fares better.
+Although the Kalman filter remains the best linear unbiased estimator of the state, the results below show that the (nonlinear) Bellman filter fares better.